 Disclaimer: This post may contain affiliate links, meaning we get a small commission if you make a purchase through our links, at no cost to you.
 For more information, please visit our Disclaimer Page.

-Your computer can display quite an array of messages during either the startup or shutdown sequences.
-Some of these messages are not things a user needs to pay much attention to, but others are meant to grab one’s attention to avoid any potential problems.
+Your computer can display quite an array of messages during either its startup or shutdown sequences.
+Some of these messages do not require much attention from the user, but others are meant to grab one’s attention to avoid any potential problems.

 One message that you may have seen on your screen is that the computer is “cleaning up,” and it asks you not to turn the machine off at this time.

-Cleaning up a computer can have a few meanings depending on the context.
-You may have come across some fellow users who suggest certain things to clean up your desktop or laptop yourself.
-In most cases, it is about how to keep the internal files, storage space, and system “clean” and orderly so that it can all run efficiently.
-There are multiple steps one might take to do this.
+Cleaning up a computer can have various meanings depending on the context.
+You may have come across fellow users who suggest certain ways of cleaning up your desktop or laptop yourself.
+In most cases, it is about how to keep internal files, storage space, and the system “clean” and orderly so that it can all run efficiently.
+There are multiple steps one might take to achieve this.

-While keeping the digital insides of your computer clean yourself is a good practice to get into, you may not realize that your device also does quite a lot of this, by itself,.
-There are settings you can check in order to do this at particular times of the day or month, but the computer can also do these things after major changes or alterations that it needs to make to its own system.
-We’ll be getting into the details of why that is in a later section of our article.
+While cleaning the digital insides of your computer yourself is a good habit to get into, you may not realize that your device also does quite a lot of this, by itself.
+There are settings you can check to do this at particular times of the day or month, but the computer can also do these things after major changes or alterations that it needs to make to its own system.
+We’ll be getting into the details of why in a later section of our article.

-Mostly, you can think of cleaning up a computer the same way you might clean a room or a house.
-When things are clean and orderly, they tend to run smoothly.
-If something is out of place in your computer’s system, that disorder could lead to errors, sluggishness, or other problems that might grow bigger later.
+Mostly, you can think of cleaning up a computer in the same way as you might clean a room or a house.
+When things are clean and orderly, they tend to run more smoothly.
+If something is out of place in your computer’s system, that disorder could lead to errors, sluggishness, or other problems that might increase later.

-While this isn’t usually going to turn into a huge deal, it can still affect the overall performance of your machine negatively.
+While this isn’t usually going to become a huge deal, it can still negatively affect the overall performance of your machine.

-The good news is, cleaning up a computer is very quick and easy these days, and it mostly involves just waiting for the device to go through the motions by itself.
+The good news is that cleaning up a computer is very quick and easy these days, and it mostly involves just waiting for the device to go through the motions by itself.

 Occasionally, you may get a notification in the window on the side of your taskbar that says the operating system has an update for you.
-‘Windows Update’ is a tool that provides the OS with changes to how the framework functions, how the software works, and other things.
+‘Windows Update’ is a tool that provides the OS with changes to how the framework functions, and how the software works, along with various other things.

 You may see ‘cumulative updates’ that are bundles of several updates in one.
-They could address certain bugs, add features, improve performance, and more.
-This cumulative style was introduced in Windows 10, but it has since been backported to earlier versions of Windows as well.
+These could address certain bugs, add features, improve performance, and more.
+This cumulative update style was introduced in Windows 10, but it has since also been backported to earlier versions of Windows.

-Once you’ve run Windows Update and allowed it to do its thing, several things will happen:
+Once you’ve run a Windows Update and allowed it to do its thing, several things will happen:

-1. The system will tell you that it is going to go through a major update, and it will ask you about any open programs you have on your desktop.
+1. The system will tell you that it will go through a major update, and it will ask you about any open programs on your desktop.
 In general, you should save your work and close any open programs before you allow the system to update.

 2. Windows Update will tell you that it will be busy for a while, and it will probably say that it is going to restart more than once during the update process.
-In these cases, it will perform system restarts by itself, and it will ask you not to do anything.
+In these cases, it will perform system restarts by itself and ask you not to do anything.